 from Thomas Hariot's A briefe and true report of the new found land of Virginia (1590) (note that "west" rather than "north" is at the top of the map)

 Source: Library of Congress

-Even the claim that Virginia Dare was the first English child assumes no English sailor ever went onshore and fathered a child with a Native American before the colonists arrived.
-English sailors along the Atlantic Ocean coastline were rare before 1584, but there is no reason to assume that sailors were celibate.
+The very first child in Virginia with an English parent could have been born long before Virginia Dare on Roanoke Island in 1587.
+An English sailor working on one of the many Spanish ships that sailed along the coast in the 1500's could have had a child with a Native American woman.
+English sailors along the Atlantic Ocean coastline were rare before 1584, but there is no reason to assume that the sailors were celibate.

 romantic imagery surrounding Virginia Dare is unconstrained by the few facts documenting her life